 Simulations: Real Work, Real Results

-Simulations place candidates in scenarios similar to the job they’d perform.
+Simulations place candidates in scenarios similar to the work they would perform.
 These are often used for leadership roles, technical roles, or restructured environments.

 Types of simulations include: